-Summer Undergraduate Entrepreneurship Award
+Summer Undergraduate Entrepreneurship Award Application

-The Summer Undergraduate Entrepreneurship Award supports one Johns Hopkins University startup each year with grant funding of $10,000.
+The Summer Undergraduate Entrepreneurship Award supports one Johns Hopkins undergraduate-led startup each year with grant funding of $10,000.
 The award functions like a paid internship, enabling students to use their summer break from coursework to build a successful company.

 The selected startup also receives mentorship from distinguished Johns Hopkins alumni and support from Johns Hopkins Technology Ventures, which may include access to office space, mentors and additional business services.